Can a cracked fiberglass tub be repaired?

 Cracks near drains, corners, shelves, and molded seats are reviewed closely because those areas take repeated stress and water exposure.

 Fiberglass damage needs more than cosmetic coating.
-BBR looks for cracks, chips, holes, soft bottoms, flex, and water exposure before deciding whether the tub or shower can be repaired and refinished.
+Best In The Business Refinishing LLC looks for cracks, chips, holes, soft bottoms, flex, and water exposure before deciding whether the tub or shower can be repaired and refinished.

 Before: a fiberglass chip, crack, or weak area is reviewed for flex, depth, and whether the surrounding material can hold a repair.